Howick Historical Village: Village history

-The Howick Historical Society was originally formed in May 1962 following a public meeting of people interested in local history.

-The development of Howick Historical Village began in 1972 when Bell House was offered to the Society.
-The local council offered five acres of land next to Bell House to be used to form the village.
-This was later extended to a total of seven acres.

-It took eight years to develop the area into a living museum using volunteer labour.
-Over this time, a number of historical buildings were offered to the Society which were all relocated to the village.
-The work was funded largely from the sale of Christmas cards and from cake stalls.

-On 8 March 1980, the Howick Colonial Village was officially opened by Allan Highet, Minister of Internal Affairs, on behalf of Governor-General Sir Keith Holyoake, who was unwell on the day.
-At this stage, the village consisted of fourteen buildings.

-It was later renamed to become Howick Historical Village, and it was further developed to incorporate more than 30 buildings alongside a pond and historical gardens.
+The village originally used the name Howick Colonial Village.
+It was built by the Howick Historical Society on land gifted by the Manukau City Council.

 The development and operation of the village was funded from admission fees, income generated from events and bookings, donations, plus some funding from The Howick Local Board.

+The Village contains fencible cottages, a mission house, a court house, and an old shop.

 Since 2016, the village has been used as a set to film for the YouTube group Viva La Dirt League.

+On 26 May 2020, the village reported that it had suffered serious financial difficulties as a result of the COVID-19 pandemic, had cut staff, and was actively seeking financial support from Auckland Council and other agencies.

 Governance

 The village is owned and operated by the Howick & Districts Historical Society Incorporated, which is a registered charity.

 As an incorporated society, any individual can become a member on payment of an annual subscription.
 Members elect a board each year at the annual general meeting.
 The board consists of a president, secretary, treasurer and up to seven members.